MiloTruck/milotruck.github.io/_posts/2020-05-10-GA Substitution Cipher.md

 To obtain the frequency of ngrams, the novel "The Great Gatsby" was used.
 The training text `TheGreatGatsby.txt` was obtained from Project Gutenberg:
 [http://gutenberg.net.au/ebooks02/0200041.txt](http://gutenberg.net.au/ebooks02/0200041.txt)

 This project was heavily inspired by the paper **Decrypting Substitution Ciphers with Genetic Algorithms** by **Jason Brownbridge**.
-The method used for this project is well explained in this paper.
+The algorithm implemented in this project is well explained in this paper.
 All credits go to him for the original idea.
 A copy of the paper can be obtained here:
 [https://people.cs.uct.ac.za/~jkenwood/JasonBrownbridge.pdf](https://people.cs.uct.ac.za/~jkenwood/JasonBrownbridge.pdf)